Aditya-pro2/Warehouse-Automation-Bot-Controller/README.md

 Theory: An Engineering Approach to Digital Design (William L. Fletcher)

-Software used for VHDL implementation: Vivado
+Software used for Verilog HDL implementation: Vivado